 Can Hair Straightening Products Cause Cancer?

-Women who use hair straighteners may be at greater risk of developing uterine cancer, according to a recent National Institutes of Health study.
-Hair relaxers have previously been linked to bladder and breast cancer.
+Women who use chemical hair straighteners may be at greater risk of developing uterine cancer, according to a recent National Institutes of Health study.
+Researchers have previously linked hair relaxers to ovarian and breast cancer.
 Many hair straightening products contain hormone-disrupting chemicals and carcinogens.

 How Can Hair Straighteners Cause Cancer?

-Many hair straightening or hair smoothing products contain formaldehyde, also known as formalin and methylene glycol.
-When stylists apply the hair relaxing solution to hair and then apply heat, usually with a flat iron, formaldehyde is released into the air.
+Exposure to specific chemicals in hair straighteners can lead to cancer.
+Many straightening or smoothing products contain formaldehyde, also known as formalin or methylene glycol.
+When stylists apply the hair-relaxing solution to hair and heat it, usually with a blow dryer or flat iron, formaldehyde is released into the air.

-Formaldehyde is a colorless, strong-smelling gas that presents a health hazard when breathed into the lungs or when it gets into the eyes or onto the skin.
-The International Agency for Research on Cancer classifies formaldehyde as a human carcinogen based on nasopharyngeal cancer and leukemia studies.
+Formaldehyde is a colorless, strong-smelling gas that presents a health hazard when inhaled or absorbed into the skin.
+Exposure can also occur when eating or drinking foods or beverages that contain formaldehyde.
+Based on nasopharyngeal cancer (which develops in the upper throat) and leukemia studies, the International Agency for Research on Cancer classifies formaldehyde as a human carcinogen.

 Other chemicals found in hair straighteners include parabens, bisphenol A and metals.
 These compounds may also significantly increase cancer risk.
 Hair straightener side effects can include hair loss, eczema and a change in hair color.

-Which Cancers Have Been Linked to Chemical Hair Straighteners?
+Which Cancers Are Linked to Chemical Hair Straighteners?

 Hair Relaxer Brands Linked to Cancer

-Several chemical hair straightener lawsuits have been filed that allege the makers of the straighteners listed in the cases knew or should have known that their products increased the risk of cancer but manufactured and distributed them anyway, while giving no warning to consumers about risks.
+According to several chemical hair straightener lawsuits, the makers of the straighteners listed in the cases knew or should have known that their products increased the risk of cancer.
+However, the companies manufactured and distributed them anyway, without warning consumers about the risks.

 - Just for Me